Appearance

 How to grant Accessibility permission

-Click the Enable PopClip button and a macOS dialog appears:
+Click the Request Accessibility Access button and a macOS dialog appears:

-Now click Open System Settings and you will be taken to the Security & Privacy pane of System Preferences.
-On macOS 13.0 and above it looks like this:
+Now click Open System Settings and you will be taken to the Security & Privacy pane of System Settingscurl.
+On macOS 26.0 and above it looks like this:

 Toggle the slider for PopClip to on.
 You will be prompted to enter your password to confirm the change.